Traditional Education vs Modern Education in 2025

 What is Modern Education?

-Modern education takes a shift towards more student-centered, adaptive learning methods.
+Modern education is shifting towards more student-centered, adaptive learning methods.
 It emerged in the 18th and 19th centuries but finally gained momentum in the 21st century.
 Educational reformers like Rousseau and Pestalozzi are known for laying the groundwork for modern educational principles.

-Technology rightfully plays a crucial role in modern educational endeavor.
+Technology rightfully plays a crucial role in modern educational endeavors.
 It is also led by collaborative learning and tailored education.
-This helps fulfill the diverse needs, abilities, and interests of every student individually.
+This helps fulfill the diverse needs, abilities, and interests of each student.

 Subjects like Science, Technology, Engineering, and Mathematics (STEM) take center stage.
 Students engage in project-based learning, practical skill application, interactive activities, and real-world problem solving.